Information du profil

 I'm a native English speaker, learning Italian, learning Spanish, and happy to share all these languages!Hébergement

 Welcome!
 My home is rustic but comfy.
-You'll have your own bedroom with a double bed, clothing rail, armchair, and mountain views, and shall share the rest of the house with me and my friendly little spaniel (and my Italian boyfriend, when he pops round).
-There is a spacious bathroom with a compost toilet, shower, sink, and a bidet that functions as a plant pot for an exuberant fern; two sitting rooms; a small, functional kitchen; and of course, ever such a lot of outdoor space to lose yourself in.
+You'll have your own bedroom with a double bed, clothing rail, armchair, and mountain views, and will share the rest of the house with me and my friendly little spaniel (and my Italian boyfriend, when he pops round).
+There is a spacious bathroom with a compost toilet, shower, sink, and a bidet that functions as a plant pot for an exuberant fern; a sitting room; a space for working out; a small, functional kitchen to prepare breakfast/hot drinks; and of course, ever such a lot of outdoor space to lose yourself in.

-This place rewards the hardy, offering no lazy comforts like central heating and air conditioning, although wifi is a recent addition.
+This place rewards the hardy, offering no comforts like central heating and air conditioning, although wifi is a recent addition.
 Sometimes there is hot water, sometimes there is not.
-Responsible, careful use of water and energy resources is a must.
-Laundry happens once a week.
-I like to keep the house tidy and as clean as a house in the mountains can possibly be, and you will be expected to play your part in this.
+Responsible, careful use of water and energy resources is a must - if you like luxuriating under steaming showers for 10 minutes a day rather than a practical 2 minute dousing, this isn't the place for you.
+I like to keep the house tidy and as clean as a house in the mountains can possibly be, and you will be expected to play your part in maintaining this every day after we've finished our tasks.

-I am an enthusastic cook, and you'll be able to enjoy homemade meals every working day.
-I bake my own bread, make my own pasta, and go through phases of experimenting with fermenting different veggies.
+I am an enthusastic cook, and the preparation (and eating!) of the evening meal is a highly anticipated part of each day.
+If you're adventurous with your food, and eat with gusto, you won't be disappointed.
+You'll be able to enjoy simple, healthy and tasty homemade meals every working day (I love culinary cultural exchanges, too, so bring your favourite recipes!).
+I bake my own bread, make my own pasta, and go through phases of experimenting with fermenting different veggies, so you'll eat well.
 I rarely eat meat, but am not vegeterian, so eggs from my hens, milk, local cheese and the occasional anchovy or sausage or whatnot make appearances in my cooking.
-I can accommodate vegeterian and vegan diets, but not food allergies, I'm afraid.
+I can accommodate vegeterian and vegan diets, but not food allergies/intolerances/sensitivities, I'm afraid.
+Everyone is expected to chip in with some kind of help around the place while I prepare dinner - tidying around the house, sweeping the yard, cleaning the bathroom, etc.

-Halfway up the hills that bring you to trailheads for the less-explored end of the Appenine mountains, my house is a good 15 minute drive from the nearest small town.
-Public transport is not available to or from the house, although there is a train station in the village at the bottom of the hill (about 4 miles away).
-Therefore, I strongly prefer workawayers who have their own transport, as they can enjoy a degree of autonomy, and make the most of their free time in the area.
-If you are coming as a pair you'll definitely need your own vehicle as my little van only has space for one passenger!Autres infos...
+At 600m elevation, halfway up the hills that bring you to trailheads for the less-explored end of the Appenine mountains, my house is a good 15 minute drive from the nearest small town down in the valley.
+Public transport to or from the house does not exist.
+The nearest train station and bus stop are in the village at the bottom of the hill (about 4 miles away).
+Therefore, I strongly prefer to host workawayers who have their own transport, or those who don't baulk at the idea of walking an hour to the nearest bus stop in the adjacent village.Autres infos...

 Accès Internet